mesopotamija9/Store-management-system/README.md

-# Store-management-system
+# Store management system
-Implemented a multi-user web service system for store inventory &amp; customer orders using Python, Flask, SQLAlchemy, and container orchestration.
-System includes user registration, product management, and order tracking with Redis web service.
+This project aims to implement a multi-user web service system for managing a store's inventory and customer orders.
+The system uses Python and Flask, SQLAlchemy libraries, and container orchestration tools.
+The system has two parts, one for managing user accounts and one for managing the store.
+Each part consists of several components implemented using Docker Image templates.
+The system includes functionalities such as user registration, customer and warehouse worker roles, product management, and order tracking.
+The system also includes a Redis web service and a process for checking received products.